matthieugomez/bytwoway/README.md

-Specify a particular list to cycle through by appending the aesthetic name with an s
+Specify the aesthetic content by appending the aesthetic name with an s
 ```
 bytwoway line wage grade, by(race) aes(color) colors("248 118 109" "0 186 56"  "97 156 255")
 ```
 ![](img/aescolors.jpg)
-Use any color palette from the package [colorscheme](https://github.com/matthieugomez/stata-colorscheme) using the option `palette`
+If the package [colorscheme](https://github.com/matthieugomez/stata-colorscheme) is installed, you can juste use the option `palette` to use a ggplot / ColorBrewer scheme.

 ```
 bytwoway line wage grade, by(smsa race) palette(GnBu)